 Conventional glasses or contact lenses after surgery with insertion of an intraocular lens

 Important: Only standard frames are covered.
 Medicare will only pay for contact lenses or eyeglasses provided by a supplier enrolled in Medicare, no matter who submits the claim (you or your supplier).

-If my DME’s are covered by Medicare do I have to pay anything myself?
+If my DME are covered by Medicare, do I have to pay anything myself ?

-It is very important to understand that Medicare Suppliers who are enrolled in the Medicare Program, do not have to accept the Medicare-approved price if they do not wish to.
+But it is very important to understand that Medicare Suppliers, who are enrolled in the Medicare Program, do not have to accept the Medicare-approved price if they do not wish to.

-In this case, Medicare will pay the Medicare-approved price for the equipment to the supplier for your equipment, but if the supplier’s price is higher you will end up paying the 20% co-payment of the Medicare-approved price, and the difference between the Medicare-approved price and the suppliers price, instead of just the 20% co-payment of the Medicare-approved price.
+In such a case, Medicare will pay the Medicare-approved price for the equipment to the supplier for your equipment, but if the supplier’s price is higher, you will end up paying the 20% co-payment of the Medicare-approved price, and the difference between the Medicare-approved price and the suppliers price (which can be up to 15% more), instead of just the 20% co-payment of the Medicare-approved price.

-How can I get the best deal on Medicare covered DME’s
+How can I get the best deal on Medicare covered DME

 - Medicare Suppliers